Coeliac disease

 Important information about eating gluten and testing

 It’s very important that you’re still eating gluten when you have these tests.
-If you’ve already changed to a gluten-free diet, your tests may appear normal even if you have coeliac disease.
+If you’ve already changed to a gluten-free coeliac disease diet, your tests may appear normal even if you have coeliac disease.
 Aim to eat some gluten in more than one meal every day for at least six weeks before you’re tested.

 GP Subscriptions – Access a GP whenever you need one for less than £20 per month